martinboller/spiderfoot-build/README.md

  - Execute vagrant up Dradis and wait for the OS to install

-You may have to select which NIC to use for this e.g. wl08p01 Logon to the website on the server https://wolverine (if you have not changed the hostname and DNS works)
+You may have to select which NIC to use for this e.g. wl08p01 Logon to the website on the server https://wolverine (if you have not changed the hostname and DNS works.
+If not, use the ip address)

 The first install will take longer, as it needs to download the Vagrant box for Debian 11 (which this build is based on) first, however that’ll be reused in subsequent (re)installations.